ytaha093/ytaha093/README.md

 - 👋 Hi, I’m Yaseen or @ytaha093
 - 👀 I’m a student at Mount Royal University interested in web development and database administration
 - 🌱 I’m currently learning React Native, Power BI, and getting my AZ-100
-- 🔭 My most recent project is [this](https://web3asg2-jet.vercel.app) react / tailwind app that serves F1 data
+- 🔭 My [most recent project](https://github.com/ytaha093/Web3-F1-Data) is a react / tailwind app that serves F1 data
 - 📫 It is best to reach me at yaseen_taha123@hotmail.com
 <!--
 **ytaha093/ytaha093** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.